Air-Money/airmoney-dapp-quickstart/README.md

 }
 ```

 **Note - the simulator is currently intended to help simulate the UI/UX of the device's various screens and buttons/dials.
-Functionality like wallet, camera, fingerprint sensor etc are not currently part of the simulator.
+Functionality like camera, fingerprint sensor etc are not currently part of the simulator.
 We are looking to include these in a future version

 ```
 Usage: airmoney-cli serve [options]